This page was updated on 19 September 2022. To view changes, please see page updates

 - Manipulation and coercion through peers or friendship networks.
-The young person is introduced to the alleged abuser or offender by their friend.
-The young person and their friends are offered gifts, car rides or other types of attention by the offender.
+The young person is introduced to the alleged abuser by their friend.
+The young person and their friends are offered gifts, car rides or other types of attention by the alleged abuser.

-- The young person believes the alleged abuser or offender is their boyfriend or girlfriend.
-The alleged abuser or offender may offer them attention, gifts and a ‘loving relationship’.
+- The young person believes the alleged abuser is their boyfriend or girlfriend.
+The alleged abuser may offer them attention, gifts and a ‘loving relationship’.

 - Groups of young people are invited to parties where they are given alcohol and other drugs and where sexual activities and violence are normalised.
 The young person is encouraged to invite their friends.
 The parties may be held a long way from home, making it difficult to leave.

 ‘The boundaries between the physical and digital world are blurring, and even the term ‘online’ can be problematic as it still implies a deliberate discrete act of ‘using the internet’ when for many, we are connected throughout our waking hours.
 While that brings many positives, there are also risks.
 As lives increasingly become enmeshed with technology and the internet, this impacts children too – they are online earlier and for greater proportions of their time.
 More time online does increase potential risks of children encountering offenders, however, exposure to risk does not automatically mean more harm.
 The growth in social media use, gaming and child focused online spaces creates opportunities for offenders to access and groom children'.
 (NetClean Report, 2019)

 Online manipulation and coercion, or grooming, may be used as a pathway to sexual exploitation.
 Online alleged abusers will typically send out messages to hundreds of young people and see who responds.
 The young person is enticed into an online ‘relationship’ with an alleged abuser.
 The young person may never meet the alleged abuser but may establish what they believe is a loving relationship or friendship with the alleged abuser online and may share intimate details of their life with them.